A couple of years ago I was searching for a job in the US.

 American Online Jobs seems like a legit website where one can earn money, but only at first sight (and that sight lasts only a second or two)…

 Does it mean that American Online Jobs is a scam (AOJ)?

 In this AOJ Work From Home Job Review, we are going to answer that question.

-We are about to check how this system works, how is the training within the AOJ, who is behind this website and by the time you are done reading you know whether you can find an online job or maybe earn some bucks on the side.
+We are about to check how this system works, how is the training within the AOJ, who is behind this website, and by the time you are done reading you know whether you can find an online job or maybe earn some bucks on the side.

 Please note, I am not a member or an affiliate for American Online Jobs.
 This review is based on research and information available online in the public domain.
-Any recommendation and conclusions are only opinions and may not apply to all persons or situations.
+Any recommendations and conclusions are only opinions and may not apply to all persons or situations.

 American Online Jobs Summary

 Price to Join: $0 (there are fees for specific training and/or for ads)

 American Online Jobs is a website created in 2018 promising you to make something over $700 per week.
 You are promised to have access to the online jobs which you can do online.